GuillaumeArp/mlflow-cancellation-predictor/README.md

-# mlflow-cancellation-predictor
+# MLflow Cancellation Predictor

- Building a cancellation predictor using MLflow
+Deploying a MLflow app to Heroku, and sending classifier metrics to it: https://mlflow-cancellation-predictor.herokuapp.com/